Xenophobia and discrimination in Turkey: Against Jews

-In the 1930s, groups publishing anti-Semitic journals were formed.
-Journalist Cevat Rıfat Atilhan published a journal in İzmir called Anadolu and which contained anti-Semitic writing.
+In the 1930s, groups publishing antisemitic journals were formed.
+Journalist Cevat Rıfat Atilhan published a journal in İzmir called Anadolu and which contained antisemitic writing.
 When the publication was outlawed, Atilhan went to Germany and was entertained by Julius Streicher for months.
 In Der Stürmer, a publication by Streicher, a large article was published about Cevat Rifat Atilhan on 18 August 1934.
 Upon returning to Turkey, Atilhan started the journal Milli İnkılap which was very similar to Der Stürmer.
-Consequently, it is argued that much of the anti-Semitic theories in Turkey stem from much of the opinions and material that Atilhan took from Germany.
+Consequently, it is argued that much of the antisemitic theories in Turkey stem from much of the opinions and material that Atilhan took from Germany.

 The Elza Niego affair was an event regarding the murder of a Jewish girl in Turkey named Elza Niego in 1927.
-During the funeral, a demonstration was held in opposition of the Turkish government which created an anti-Semitic reaction in the Turkish press.
+During the funeral, a demonstration was held in opposition of the Turkish government which created an antisemitic reaction in the Turkish press.
 Nine protestors were immediately arrested under the charge of offending "Turkishness".

 The 1934 Resettlement Law was a policy adopted by the Turkish government which set forth the basic principles of immigration.
 Although the Law on Settlement was expected to operate as an instrument for Turkifying the mass of non-Turkish speaking citizens, it immediately emerged as a piece of legislation which sparked riots against non-Muslims, as evidenced in the 1934 Thrace pogroms against Jews in the immediate aftermath of the law's passage.
 With the law being issued on 14 June 1934, the Thrace pogroms began just over a fortnight later, on 3 July.
 The incidents seeking to force out the region's non-Muslim residents first began in Çanakkale, where Jews received unsigned letters telling them to leave the city, and then escalated into an antisemitic campaign involving economic boycotts and verbal assaults as well as physical violence against the Jews living in the various provinces of Thrace.
 It is estimated that out of a total 15,000–20,000 Jews living in the region, more than half fled to Istanbul during and after the incidents.